 These diagrams are called “Concept designs”.
 They may not be very detailed, but they give a clear idea about what the final design might look like.
 Idea is to quickly draw something, create different versions of it and arrive at what we like better, before inking the details.

-Typically, concept designs are created with a basic set of requirements; they may not be very clear or detailed; with the available information, a designer assumes many things and draws at least two or three concept and designs.
+Typically, concept art design are created with a basic set of requirements; they may not be very clear or detailed; with the available information, a designer assumes many things and draws at least two or three concept and designs.

 Hence, concept and designs start with ideas or rough sketches or doodles of what the artist has in mind.
 Concept designs might be for the main character, the enemy, the game level or an environment setting.